StevenMaude/pdf_to_html_preview/README.md

 ## Install

-Install requirements using `pip install -r requirements.txt`
+On Linux, it may well just work if you install requirements using `pip install -r requirements.txt`

+There may be other dependencies that you need to search how to fix.
+`lxml` can be a stumbling block.

+If you get stuck, post errors or fixes as issues and I'll try to figure them out and update.

+On Windows, it's more problematic.
+Install guide with version based on the initial fixed commits is [here](https://gist.github.com/StevenMaude/88def892b0cbfa8ae818)

 ## Usage
 Since this isn't running on ScraperWiki's site, the usage is a little